Proper polyhedral divisors and torus actions over arbitrary fields: Abstract

 \section{Abstract}

-We provide a algebro-geometric combinatorial description of geometrically integral geometrically normal affine varieties endowed with an effective action of an algebraic torus over arbitrary fields.
+We provide an algebro-geometric combinatorial description of affine normal varieties endowed with an effective action of an algebraic torus over arbitrary fields.
 This description is achieved in terms of proper polyhedral divisors endowed with a Galois semilinear action.

 \mbox{ \textbf{ Keywords:} affine varieties, torus actions, Galois descent.}

 \mbox{ \textbf{ MSC codes (2020):} 14L24, 14L30.} \mbox{ }